ayoubzoubeidi/spring-boot-3-example/README.md

 # spring-boot-3-example

+## Docker is required, to run launch the Test MainClass (SpringBoot3ExampleApplicationTests), it will create a postgres testcontainers image for dev.

 ## A sample project with spring boot 3, that manages the booking of resources (rooms).

 ## I will use these technologies (it may change in the future, just for fun) :
 - Java 17.